fantamanatee/dnd_ai/README.md

-Sure, here's a spiced-up version of your README with added formatting and emojis:

----

 # DnD_AI 🐉✨

 Welcome to DnD_AI, the ultimate WebApp for Dungeons and Dragons enthusiasts to create and interact with AI characters!